BASF Plant Science

-- BASF’s plant biotechnology company with more than 750 employees worldwide
+- BASF’s plant biotechnology company with around 840 employees worldwide

 - Pioneering gene discovery platform

-- Development of crops with clear advantages for farmers, consumers and the environment
+- Development of crops with clear advantages for famers, consumers and the environment

-- Company headquarters to move to the Research Triangle Park site in North Carolina starting in 2012
+- 2012: Company headquarters move to Research Triangle Park site near Raleigh, North Carolina

 Plant biotechnology at BASF

-BASF Plant Science is one of the world’s leading suppliers of plant biotechnology solutions for agriculture.
-More than 750 employees at eight sites help farmers meet the growing demand for increased agricultural productivity as well as better nutrition for people and animals.
+BASF Plant Science is one of the world’s leading suppliers of plant biotechnology for agriculture.
+Around 840 employees at sites in the United States, Canada, Belgium and Germany help farmers meet the growing demand for increased agricultural productivity as well as better nutrition.
 BASF invests more than €150 million per year to accomplish this.
-Research and development expenses, sales, earnings and all other data of BASF Plant Science are not included in the Agricultural Solutions segment; they are reported in Other.
+Research and development expenses, sales, earnings and all other data pertaining to BASF Plant Science are not included in the Agricultural Solutions segment; they are reported in Other.

 With a pioneering platform for gene discovery, BASF Plant Science has specialized in the development of plant characteristics such as higher yield, drought tolerance or disease resistance.
-Our goal is to develop crops like corn (maize), soybeans and rice that provide farmers with higher and secure yields.
-We also make an important contribution to sustainable agriculture because the cultivation of these plants significantly reduces the amount of land, water and energy required to produce each metric ton of harvested crops.
-In addition, we develop plants that can improve nutrition or be even better used as renewable raw materials.
-We market our products together with leading partners in the seed industry.
+Our goal is to optimize crops so that farmers can achieve greater and secure yields.
+In this way, we make an important contribution to the secure supply of food for the growing world population.
+We also contribute to sustainable agriculture because the cultivation of these plants significantly reduces the amount of land, water and energy required to produce each metric ton of harvested crops.